clamsproject/clams-python/documentation/introduction.rst

 When running the above code, Python will start a web server and host your CLAMS app.
 By default the serve will listen to ``0.0.0.0:5000``, but you can adjust hostname and port number.
 In this webapp, ``appmetadata`` and ``annotate`` will be respectively mapped to ``GET``, and ``POST`` to the root route.
 Hence, for example, you can ``POST`` a MMIF file to the web app and get a response with the annotated MMIF string in the body.

-Note that with currently implementation, :class:`clams.restify.Restifier` will start the webapp in debug mode on a `Werkzeug <https://palletsprojects.com/p/werkzeug/>`_ server, which is not always suitable for a production server.
-For more robust and fast server, you might want to use a production-ready HTTP server.
-In the end of the day, for the appliance integration, all you need is a webapp the does ``appmetadata`` and ``annotate`` on ``GET`` and ``POST`` requests.
+In the above example, :py:meth:`clams.restify.Restifier.run` will start the webapp in debug mode on a `Werkzeug <https://palletsprojects.com/p/werkzeug/>`_ server, which is not always suitable for a production server.
+For a more robust server that can handle multiple requests asynchronously, you might want to use a production-ready HTTP server.
+In such a case you can use :py:meth:`~clams.restify.Restifier.serve_production`, which will spin up a multi-worker `Gunicorn <https://docs.gunicorn.org>`_ server.
+If you don't like it (for example, gunicorn does not support Windows OS), you can write your own HTTP wrapper.
+In the end of the day, all you need is a webapp that maps ``appmetadata`` and ``annotate`` on ``GET`` and ``POST`` requests.

 Dockerization
 -------------